 The kibbutz movement is almost a century old.
-In a society in which there is no effective central government, as was essentially the situation of the Jewish community in Palestine until Israel gained statehood in 1948 (and even afterwards, in frontier regions exposed to Arab terrorism), smaller groups will form for self-defense and the provision of other public goods, such as social insurance.
-Collective ownership and wage equality are ways of protecting each member of the collective from economic and other hardships; "from each according to his ability, to each according to his needs"--the communist slogan implemented successfully in the classic kibbutz--is then a method of social insurance.
+In a society in which there is no effective central government, as was essentially the situation of the Jewish community in Palestine until Israel gained statehood in 1948 (and even afterwards, in frontier regions exposed to Arab terrorism), smaller groups will form for self- defense and the provision of other public goods, such as social insurance.
+Collective ownership and wage equality are ways of protecting each member of the collective from economic and other hardships; "from each according to his ability, to each according to his needs"--- the communist slogan implemented successfully in the classic kibbutz-is then a method of social insurance.
 As Judge Richard Posner notes, "In trying to weaken the bond between parents and children, the founders of the kibbutz movement, echoing Plato, who in his sketch of an ideal communist state in the Republic had advocated the communal rearing of children, were acknowledging that parents' instinctual desire to advance their children was inconsistent with communal equality."
-The proportion of the kibbutz population within the Israeli society declined from 6.5% in the 1948 census to 3.3% in 1972.
-At the end of the year 2002 the kibbutz population numbered 115,600, living in 268 kibbutzim, and it constituted 2.1% of the total Jewish population in the country.)
+The proportion of the kibbutz population within the Israeli society declined from 6.5% in the 1948 census to three.
+Three percent in 1972.
+At the end of the year 2002 the kibbutz population numbered 115, 600, living in 268 kibbutzim, and it constituted two.
+One percent of the total Jewish population in the country.
+A best seller 1942 novel by Artur Koestler (who is known for "Dark at Noon", one of the first to put cracks into the communist utopia), "thieves in the night", describes first- handedly the first phase of the Kibbutz system (on the transformation of the Kibbutz system over the century since it stated, see later in this bio).

-I was 7 in 1948, the year of the Arab-Israeli war that followed Israel's establishment as a state.
-The Kibbutz was then at the forefront of battles for the existence of the finger-of-Galilee region as integral part of the new Jewish state.
+I was seven in 1948, the year of the Arab-Israeli war that followed Israel's establishment as a state.
+The Kibbutz was then at the forefront of battles for the existence of the finger- of- Galilee region of the new Jewish state.
 All the women and children of the Kibbutz were evacuated into the relatively safe place of Haifa.
-We returned to the Kibbutz at the end of the war.
+We returned to the Kibbutz at the end of the War.

 (On May 15, 1948, one day after the creation of the State of Israel, the Arab armies of Egypt, Syria, Jordan, Iraq, Saudi Arabia and Lebanon invaded the new Jewish state.
-The war was marked by long periods of fighting and temporary cease-fires.
+The war was marked by long periods of fighting and temporary cease- fires.
 Finally, fighting officially ended in January 1949, at which time Israel held the 5,600 square miles allotted to it by the UN partition plan plus an addition 2,500 square miles.
 Jordan held East Jerusalem and the West Bank, and Egypt held the Gaza Strip.
 From January to July 1949, armistice agreements were signed with Egypt, Lebanon, Jordan and Syria based on some minor variations of the frontlines as they were at the end of the fighting.)